Donaldidus/Stockanalysis/README.md

 # Stock Clustering

 Welcome to my little Stock Analysis/Clustering.
-The goal here is to find patterns in stock data (price history) and compare them to their GICS classification.
+The goal here is to find patterns in stock data (price history) and compare them to their [GICS classification](https://en.wikipedia.org/wiki/Global_Industry_Classification_Standard).
 Therefore unsupervised learning algorithms are applied to the raw and/or pre-processed data.
 Beneath you can find a table with the current results, showing information about the algorithms used and scores when the results are run against the GICS classes.

 Furthermore I'll add some thoughts on the results, my progress and what may be next as I move on, to keep you updated and as my own little roadmap.
-If you're interested you can find the current PDF file with more information in the latex folder.
-As this is work in progress, the results may not look pretty right now but I may come to that, in case the results are good enough.
-In case you have any suggestions on what to improve, I'd be happy if you hit me up.
+If you're interested you can find the current [PDF](../latex/main.pdf) file with more information in the latex folder.
+As this is work in progress the results may not look pretty right now, but I may get to that in case the results are good enough.
+If you have any suggestions on what to improve, I'd be happy if you hit me up.

 ## Thoughts on Results